telldus/tellstick-server/docs/python/examples/configuration.rst

 The configuration has following classes:

-``ConfigurationString`` : this function use to store configuration value as a string.
+:py:class:`base.ConfigurationString`: this function use to store configuration value as a string.

-``ConfigurationNumber`` : this function use to store configuration value as a number.
+:py:class:`base.ConfigurationNumber`: this function use to store configuration value as a number.

-``ConfigurationList`` : this function use to store configuration value as a list.
+:py:class:`base.ConfigurationList`: this function use to store configuration value as a list.

-``ConfigurationDict`` : this function use to store configuration value as a dictionary.
+:py:class:`base.ConfigurationDict`: this function use to store configuration value as a dictionary.

 Call configuration to get company information using lua script :